metamesh/metamesh.org/content/english/standalone/works.md

 The whole point of this venture is to provide Internet while reducing financial strain on underserved areas.
 Meta Mesh helps our community partners find ways to cover the monthly cost communally.
 [This page](https://drive.google.com/file/d/1cP9_ZUdOomZx-FlmuC0weh0V2gCRi9S3/view?usp=sharing) contains a more detailed list of ways we help communities cover monthly maintenance fees.

 Our Home WiFi is encrypted and password-protected, so it is just as secure as commercial in-home WiFi options.

-Below is an early image we made illustrating what the Meta Mesh Network may end up looking like: point-to-point connections, in home access and neighborhoods with public space WiFi.

-{{< banner-image src="/images/infrastructure.png" >}}

 ## Public Wi-Fi